Eco friendly baby toys your kid will love

 It might surprise you how many common household items don’t make the cut when there’s a little one around.
 We’ve studied and reviewed cleaning products, sunscreens, chemicals, and even conventional diapers.
-Then, when shopping for a baby shower gift, we began thinking about other baby essentials and toys.
+While shopping for a baby shower gift recently, we began thinking about toys.
 How could we, and our friends and family members, choose the most eco friendly baby toys?

 Eco friendly toy materials

-We all know about the phases when everything, and I mean everything, goes into tiny peoples’ mouths.
+We all know about the phase when everything, and I mean everything, goes into tiny peoples’ mouths.
 What recently sparked our curiosity is what’s in the toys they’re gnawing on.

 In 2017, a sample taken in the EU found that nearly 20% of children’s toys failed the safe chemical makeup test.
 Phthalates, which you might remember from our chemicals to avoid during pregnancy, and BPA were the ones found most often.
 These undesirable ingredients are used to soften plastic for pacifiers and toys like dolls.